Consensys/security-workshop-for-devs/README.md

 ### Exercise 1

-In this [exercise](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1), we'll try out the upcoming Mythril Platform "analyze" feature in Truffle Suite.
-Let's see if we can spot the bug and brainstorm a fix.
-Once that's done, we'll have a crack at the hacking the [token sale on CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).
+In [exercise.
+1](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1), we'll give you sneak peek of the `truffle analyze` command, and upcoming feature of [Truffle Suite](https://truffleframework.com).
+Let's see if Truffle can spot the security bug and whether we can find a way to fix it.
+Once that's done, we'll have a crack at the exploiting the sane vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

-Hint: You need to compile the project before running the analyze command.
+*Hint: You need to compile the project before running the analyze command.*

 ```
 $ cd devcon4-playground/exercise1